-A1.12 Interests in Companies and Other Entities
+K) Interests in Companies and Other Entities

 Summarised group financial statements have been produced to reflect the Council's material interests in companies and other entities that have the nature of subsidiaries and jointly controlled entities.
 In the Council's own single-entity accounts, the interests in companies and other entities are recorded at cost, less any provision for losses.
-The Council has three related companies:
+The Council has four related companies:

-- 1) Ipswich Buses Limited, a company set up by the Council under the Transport Act 1985
+- 1) Ipswich Buses Limited

 - 2) Ipswich Borough Assets Limited

 - 3) IPSERV Limited

+- 4) Handford Homes Limited

-A1.13 Fair Value Measurement
+L) Fair Value Measurement